Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Results

 To evaluate NE algorithms relative to their GCP hyperparameter settings, we carry out a systematic reality check of their performance on both synthetic data and {real-world single-cell datasets, each representing a distinct developmental process, including tissue-specific lineage trajectories (Mouse Hema), pluripotent stem cell differentiation (iPSC), and organoid development (Murine Intestinal)}.
 Every single-cell dataset contains appropriate biological labels such as cell types or time points (indicative of cell state). {We assessed four widely used NE algorithms, including t-SNE, UMAP, PhateR, and densMAP,} using multiple evaluation metrics.
 To quantify structure preservation, we measure the neighborhood concordance and the Pearson correlation of pairwise distances between the low-dimensional embedding and input data (Methods).
 To assess the preservation of biological signals, we use the Silhouette index, neighbor purity index, and local Simpson index, in each case comparing the embedding coordinates with biological labels (Methods).
 Our results highlight the critical role of GCP selection in ensuring reliable embeddings (Figures \ref{fig.2}, \ref{sup.fig.2}--\ref{supp.fig.12}).
-Specifically, we find that for all NE algorithms evaluated in this study, regardless their initialization schemes, under-specifying GCPs tend to introduce substantial distortions, causing artificial fragmentation and disruptions in the latent smooth structures (Figures \ref{fig.2}a, \ref{sup.fig.2}--\ref{supp.fig.12}).
-For example, for our synthetic data (Simulated Curve) randomly sampled from a one-dimensional curve representing an ideal, noiseless progression trajectory, t-SNE embeddings with low GCP values fragmented the continuous curve into multiple disconnected segments; in the Mouse Hema dataset, low-GCP t-SNE embeddings fragmented the two differentiation branches into many small, disconnected clusters, obscuring the true trajectory structure. {See Supplementary Figures \ref{sup.fig.2}--\ref{supp.fig.12} for additional results under different initialization schemes and dataset-method combinations.} Conversely, except for PhateR, which exhibits a slight decline in performance across various metrics under very large GCPs, most NE algorithms display robust performance with higher GCPs, and are relatively insensitive to GCP variations in that range (Figure \ref{fig.2}b).
-The slight performance decay of PhateR under large GCPs is likely due to a mild over-smoothing effect, causing data points to concentrate along certain learned trajectories while still preserving the underlying latent structure (Supplement Figure \ref{supp.fig.9}).
-However, as expected, the benefits of higher GCPs come at the expense of increased computational time (Supplement Figure \ref{supp.fig.10}a).
-As such, an important benefit of NESS, as detailed below, is to address such limitations and provide an automated selection of GCPs that balances computational cost and embedding faithfulness.
+Specifically, we find that for all NE algorithms evaluated in this study, regardless of their initialization schemes, under-specifying GCPs tend to introduce substantial distortions, causing artificial fragmentation and disruptions in the latent smooth structures (Figures \ref{fig.2}a, \ref{sup.fig.2}--\ref{supp.fig.12}).
+For example, for our synthetic data (Simulated Curve) randomly sampled from a one-dimensional curve representing an ideal, noiseless progression trajectory, t-SNE embeddings with low GCP values fragmented the continuous curve into multiple disconnected segments; in the Mouse Hema dataset, low-GCP t-SNE embeddings fragmented the two differentiation branches into many small, disconnected clusters, obscuring the true trajectory structure. \red{These observations are consistent with prior findings \cite{kobak2019art,wattenberg2016how}.} {Additional results across different initialization schemes and dataset–method combinations are provided in Supplementary Figures \ref{sup.fig.2}--\ref{supp.fig.12}.} Conversely, except for PhateR, which exhibits a slight decline in performance across various metrics under very large GCPs, \red{most NE algorithms display robust performance with higher GCPs, and are relatively insensitive to GCP variations in that range (Figure \ref{fig.2}b and Supplement Figure \ref{supp.fig.nonrandom}).
+However, these benefits come at the cost of increased computational time (Supplementary Figure \ref{supp.fig.10}a), making it desirable to identify suitable GCP values without exhaustively exploring large ones.
+Moreover, in some cases (e.g., the iPSC (PhateR) example in Figure \ref{fig.2}b and a CD8+ T-cell (t-SNE) example in Supplementary Figure \ref{supp.fig.over}), excessively large GCP can lead to oversmoothing of the latent structure.
+Together, these observations motivate the need for a principled, data-driven approach to GCP selection.}